mozilla/rhino/README.md

 --add-opens java.desktop/javax.swing.table=ALL-UNNAMED
 ```

-This is not necessary just to build Rhino -- it may be necessary when embedding it
+This is not necessary just to build or test Rhino -- it may be necessary when embedding it
 depending on what your project does.

 ## Issues